 All behavior happens for a reason.
-For some individuals with disabilities, behavior may be the only way they know how to communicate a need or frustration.
+For some individuals with disabilities, behavior may be the only way they have to communicate a need or frustration.
 When challenging behavior interferes with the learning process, it must be addressed.
 Merely interrupting these behaviors is not enough.
-Special education law allows for an evaluation to determine why the behavior is happening and the development of a plan to teach alternative behaviors.
+Special education law allows for an evaluation to determine why the behavior is happening and to develop a plan to teach alternative behaviors.

-Functional Behavior Assessment/Analysis A process for collecting data and analyzing the function of (ie- the reason why) a challenging behavior is occurring.
+- Functional Behavior Assessment/Analysis A process for collecting data and analyzing the reason why a challenging behavior is occurring.

 - Positive Behavioral Interventions & Supports A pro-active approach to addressing challenging behaviors that teaches positive behavior skills rather than just using punishment.